 Wolwedans Dunes Lodge offers all the ambience of a tented camp whilst providing the comfort and protection of a permanent building.
 Perched on top of a dune plateau, the building style is a combination of canvas and wooden structure, opening up to the incredible desert views.

-With only nine spacious chalets, this is an intimate lodge.
-Each chalet has an en-suite and private veranda, which connects you to the vast stretches of untouched sand in just a few short steps.
+With only eleven spacious chalets, this is an intimate lodge.
+Each chalet is en-suite and has a huge private veranda, which connects you to the vast stretches of untouched sand in just a few short steps.
 The main complex has two lounges, some sundowner decks, a fireplace to relax next to in the evenings, as well as a library, wine cellar and two dining rooms.
 Guests staying here will also be able to enjoy the swimming pool, which is suspended above the sand, again boasting excellent views.

 When to go